Chapters

 - Sarmatians – the name of Iranian nomadic-shepherd peoples.
 Sarmatians were related to the Scythians, Medes, Parties and Persians;

-- Scythians – Iranian nomadic peoples originating from the areas between Altai and Lower Volga, i.e. from the area of Andronian culture, inhabiting the northern Black Sea region from the end of the eighth century or from the seventh century BC.
+- Scythians – Iranian nomadic peoples originating from the areas between Altai and Lower Volga, i.e. from the area of Andronian culture, inhabiting the northern Black Sea region from the end of the eighth century or the seventh century BCE.
 They were related to Sakas and Sarmatians;

 - Goths – one of the largest and most important East Germanic tribes, speaking the Gothic language;